-It’s my first product that I have built and published in my end as MVP.
-I have been working on this project about 3 months in my spare time outside of my work.
-I used the WordPress CMS to build the site. l had to deal with some CSS and customized PHP to run the site better.
+It’s my first project that I have built and published in my end.
+I used the WordPress CMS to build the site. l had to deal with some CSS and customized PHP to make the site experience works better.

-Around 38,000 students majored in design are graduating every year in South Korea. (source: Korea Institute of Design Promotion) The number of design students in South Korea is ranked as no.2 right behind the U.S. world wide.
-It’s surprisingly a lot of numbers compared to its population.
+Around 38,000 design undergraduates are coming our from school every year. (source: Korea Institute of Design Promotion) The number of design undergraduate students in South Korea is ranked as no.2 right behind the U.S. (It’s surprisingly a lot of numbers compared to its population.)

 40% of students in the major design group in South Korea are studying the visual communication design.
-As technology with the 4th industrial revolution is immersing and booming in the current time, many students are trying to learn UX design now since many of things in our life is getting digitalized.
+And more than 50% of total design undergraduates are trying to learn UX design now since many of things in our life is getting digitalized.

 Despite there are some schools, academies, and online courses are teaching those specific curriculums, there is still not enough number of them, but also the quality of the curriculum is very behind compared to the education quality in the U.S.

-Many beginners who want to learn UI/UX design, try to search and collect relevant sources through 2 channels which are Google and Naver (Korean Search Engine Platform).
-Interestingly, The most educational UX contents come from some countries such as the U.S., Canada, the U.K. and so forth since these types of disciplines are founded in those countries.
+Many students who want to learn UI/UX design in South Korea, search and collect relevant sources through 2 channels which are Google and Naver (Korean Search Engine Platform).
+Interestingly, The most educational UX contents come from some countries such as the U.S., Canada, the U.K. and so forth since these types of disciplines were founded in those countries.

 Did you find something interesting?
 They are all English-speaking countries.
-Worldwide, the English written contents are occupying around 56% of the whole internet world.
-But Korean written contents are only 0.4%.
+Worldwide, the English-written contents are occupying around 60% of the whole internet world.
+However, Korean-written contents are only 0.4%.
 That being said, Korean UI/UX rookies are struggling to access quality UX-related sources via internet.
 There is also not much Korean-written UX content posted on a consistent basis.

 I will keep testing the site’s performance and collecting the feedbacks to evaluate the initial idea and solution over and over.

-Depends on the growth of the site, I will scale up the site to include more topics such as design career as well as language translation feature of contents in future by collaborating some professionals.
+Depends on the growth of the site, I’d like to scale up the site by including more variable topics such as design career as well as language translation feature of contents in future by collaborating some other professionals.